Notice: You are viewing an unstyled version of this page. Are you using a very old browser? If so, please consider upgrading

 The Feasibility Study

 The ideal way to study whether giving antacid medication benefits treatment or not is to conduct a clinical trial; randomly allocating babies to receive antacid medication or not, to see how it affects the likelihood of developing strictures and their severity.
 However, a clinical trial like this may or may not be acceptable to parents or health professionals.
-So before we conduct the trial we conducted a feasibility study to understand the views of parents and doctors, in order to find out whether a clinical trial is acceptable to them.
+So a feasibility study was conducted in 2021 to understand the views of parents and doctors, in order to find out whether a clinical trial would be acceptable to them.

-To help us to find out what parents think about the trial and to help design it, we interviewed about 20 parents with infants born with oesophageal atresia, as well as around 50 medical staff in this area.
-Overall, our findings suggest the trial is acceptable to parents and practitioners, with recommendations for changes to the protocol, information materials and site training package.
+We interviewed 18 parents of infants born with OE, as well as 51 medical staff in this area.
+Overall, our findings indicated that trial is acceptable to parents and practitioners, and gave some recommendations for changes to the protocol, information materials and site training package.
+The final published paper can be found here:

 Further Support